 “The song was us kind of going Who do you think you are, you know that's not right?
 A lot of the songs are us probably being a bit more sensitive without people knowing it.”

-Despite the band no longer being the small indie upstarts from Manchester, the song has remained a constant within the setlist, using the second song in, as most people are still getting up off the floor after 'Are You In Love With A Notion'.
+Despite the band no longer being the small indie upstarts from Manchester, the song has remained a constant within the setlist, usually sitting second, as most people are still getting up off the floor after 'Are You In Love With A Notion'.
 It's such a well-received track and is comfortably one of their best.

 "I think it's time for me and you to take over the world"